chasestarr/reactjs.org/content/docs/reference-react-component.md

 For more details, see [*Error Handling in React 16*](/blog/2017/07/26/error-handling-in-react-16.html).

 > Note
 >
 > Error boundaries only catch errors in the components **below** them in the tree.
 An error boundary can’t catch an error within itself.

 * * *

-### Legacy Lifecycle Methods
+### Unsafe Lifecycle Methods

-The lifecycle methods below are marked as "legacy".
+The lifecycle methods below are marked as "unsafe".
 They still work, but we don't recommend using them in the new code.
-You can learn more about migrating away from legacy lifecycle methods in [this blog post](/blog/2018/03/27/update-on-async-rendering.html).
+You can learn more about migrating away from unsafe lifecycle methods in [this blog post](/blog/2018/03/27/update-on-async-rendering.html).

 ### `UNSAFE_componentWillMount()`